OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 --->
 ### 2022 in stats (Unfinished)

-Let's end the 2022 milestones with some fun stats about Octopus's year:
+Let's end the 2022 milestones with some fun stats about Octopus's year (from the time of writing):

 - **number of deployments by customers this year**
+- Our team grew by 61, putting us at 240 Octonauts
 - **number of new trials**
 - 673,058 pageviews on our blog - [How to install Jenkins on Docker](https://octopus.com/blog/jenkins-docker-install-guide) was our most popular post, with 33,392 views
-- **number of lines of code (Waiting for Ben Pearce)**
-- Our team grew by 61, putting us at 240 Octonauts
+- Octopus Server had the following code changes:
+   - 18062 files changed
+   - 649364 lines added
+   - 361422 lines deleted
+   - 63987 lines modified

 ## Deployments yet to come